 In 2001, the Higher Gdynia Maritime School was renamed the Gdynia Maritime Academy.
 The change in the institution's name was the coronation of the continued efforts of the School’s leaders and staff to increase its prestige and precedence.

-In addition to majors in maritime subjects, other courses of study not directly related to work at sea were also developed.
-After all, the maritime industry is much more than just floats, ships and their crew.
-It is a complex global economic system that requires professional management, innovation, and interdisciplinary research from areas of technical, natural, legal, and economic sciences.
+In addition to majors in maritime subjects, other courses of study not directly related to work at sea were also developed in order to better reflect the complex global economic system that is the maritime industry and that requires skills related to professional management, innovation, and interdisciplinary research from areas of technical, natural, legal, and economic sciences.